filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ### Reservation session API and lifecycle

+A reservation session spans the execution of explicit messages in a tipset.
+It begins before the first message in `M(T)` is executed and ends immediately after the last one.

 When `plan_T` is non-empty, the Filecoin state transition at a tipset executes in two additional phases around explicit message execution:

 1. **Begin reservation session**: before executing any explicit message in `M(T)`, the node attempts to open exactly one reservation session for the tipset, parameterized by `plan_T`.